AntipMen/Buying-air-tickets/README.md

 # project-react buyin-air-tickets

-Project where I practice using different state manager: Redux and MobX.
+Project where I practice in using different state manager: Redux and MobX.

 ### master - branch - Redux